Privacy

 - Persistent login - When you sign in via OAuth (Google, GitHub, LinkedIn), a cookie keeps you signed in between visits (expires in 1 year).

-- Guide unlock cookies - One per guide you've unlocked, so you don't re-verify each visit (1 year).
+- Guide access cookies - One per guide you've accessed, so you don't re-verify each visit (1 year).

-- Cache variation - A cookie that tells our server cache whether you're logged in, so it serves the right version of pages.
+- Cache variation - A cookie that tells my server cache whether you're logged in, so it serves the right version of pages.

-- Theme/settings - Your display preferences (dark/light mode, accent color) stored in localStorage, not cookies.
+- Theme/settings - Your display preferences stored in localStorage, not cookies.

 - Contact submissions - Kept until manually deleted by the site admin.